 Gold fingers are used as connecting contacts between two adjoining PCBs.
-Aside from its conductivity, the purpose of the gold is to protect the connecting edges from wear over many uses.
+Aside from its conductivity, another purpose of the gold is to protect the connecting edges from wear over many uses.
 Due to the strength of hard gold at its specified thickness, gold fingers make it possible for a PCB to be connected, disconnected, and reconnected up to 1,000 different times in a corresponding slot.

 For the corresponding device to work, its card must connect to a power source.
 The fingers and similar slots on the motherboard make it all possible.
-Gold fingers provide module PCBs the power to operate and deliver modern-day functionality to users of remote and stationary computing devices.
+Gold fingers provide module PCBs with the power to operate and deliver modern-day functionality to users of remote and stationary computing devices.

 Surface Treatment of Gold Finger PCB

 - Nickel gold plating: the thickness can be up to 3-50u “.
-Due to its superior conductivity, oxidation resistance, and wear resistance, it is widely used in the gold finger PCB, which needs to be plugged in and out frequently or the PCB, which needs to be subject to mechanical friction often.
+Due to its superior conductivity, oxidation resistance, and wear resistance, it is widely used in the gold finger PCB, which needs to be plugged in and out frequently or the PCB, which needs to be subject to mechanical friction.
 However, because of the high cost of gold plating, it is only used in the local gold plating treatment, such as a gold finger.

 Why Gold Plaiting Is Necessary For Gold Fingers PCB

-Primarily, PCB connection points are subject to constant plugging and unplugging owing to their nature of interconnecting PCBs.
+PCB connection points are primarily subject to constant plugging and unplugging to their nature of interconnecting PCBs.
 Hence, without a durable contact edge, they are prone to wear-and-tear that can cause device malfunctioning.
 The act of plaiting the connectors with other metals (in this case, Gold) is done to enhance the durability of the edge connectors.